 Capacity Development reports will be required for any service approved for capacity development.
-Depending on the individual situation, the report may be required monthly, bimonthly or quarterly to communicate the details of the progress made toward completion of the goals, the progress in developing and providing the service, and the progress made toward moving the payment method from Non-Fee for Service (NFFS) funding to Fee for Service (FFS) funding.
+Depending on the situation, the report may be required monthly, bi-monthly, or quarterly.
+It must communicate details of the progress made towards completion of goals, the progress in developing and providing the service, and the progress made to move the payment method from Non-Fee for Service (NFFS) funding to Fee for Service (FFS) funding.

-- Format for Progress Report a BH-5 should be used to report progress and should include details and data on specific progress completed toward successfully meeting each goal, objective, and activity identified on the BH-5. - Due Dates for Progress Report
+Format for Progress Report - a BH-5 should be used to report progress and should include details and data on progress towards meeting each goal, objective, and activity identified on the BH-5.
+Due Dates for Progress Reports